driessenslucas/researchproject/Thesis.md

 ## Navigating the Maze: Sim‑to‑Real Transfer in Reinforcement Learning

 This thesis explores the intersection of reinforcement learning (RL) and Sim2Real transfer, specifically focusing on the challenges and feasibility of transferring a DDQN-trained agent from a simulated environment to a physical maze.
-The primary research question is: Can a DDQN agent trained in simulation effectively navigate a real-world maze?
+The primary research question is: "Is it possible to transfer a trained RL-agent from a simulation to the real world? (case: maze)"

 ## Sim‑to‑Real Transfer: Bridging the Gap